thunderstore-io/Thunderstore/README.md

 -   `AWS_STORAGE_BUCKET_NAME`: Bucket name
 -   `AWS_LOCATION`: Location inside the bucket where to upload files
 -   `AWS_S3_SECURE_URLS`: Set to false to disable HTTPS, enabled by default

-_NOTE: Enabling AWS S3 will currently override all other cloud storages and will be used for all media storage_

 ### Usermedia storage